What does occupational health and safety mean?

 Risk identification

 Every workplace is required by law to identify the risks to employees.
-Even in the aforementioned office, a fall, a snapped finger or the toppling of an unfixed locker can happen.
+Even in the aforementioned office, a fall, a snapped finger or the toppling of a locker can happen.
 As part of the risk identification process, the employer should find and minimise just such unsecured lockers or other risks.
 Those that cannot be completely eliminated should be communicated to the employee in advance.

 Tip: What does an accident at work mean?
 What are you entitled to, what is pain and suffering and how is it determined?
 Is the procedure different if you caused the injury in part by your own breach of duty?
 And why is your employer allowed to give you notice in connection with a work-related injury?
-We will answer all this in our article.
+We answer all this in our article.

 Are you solving a similar problem?